50 American Small Towns Known for the Weirdest Things

 Gaffney, South Carolina: The Peachoid

 Apparently, people really like to dress up their water towers, because this peach-shaped water tower, aka “The Peachoid,” is rather famous.
-It appeared in an episode of the hit Netflix drama House of Cards and is integral the back story of Kevin Spacey’s character, Francis Underwood.
+It appeared in an episode of the Netflix drama House of Cards and is integral to the back story of Kevin Spacey’s character, Francis Underwood.

 Homemade mashed potatoes.